Written: 1.11.07 Acquired: 11.28.06 Status: Cart only Price: $47.50

 What few know, however, is this Super Famicom exclusive!

 Lethal Foes eluded me for many months.
-I never saw a copy online once.
+I never saw a copy online even once.
 Fortunately, a friend tracked one down for me in Japan.
 I still haven't seen a copy online myself to this day

 The price was a bit steep for it being cart only, but having searched for several months, what the hell